 - 28-game home winning streak from 2010-12

-- 10 wins against BCS-conference schools, including at least one in each season, with a 6-0 record against Atlantic Coast Conference teams
+- 13 wins against power-conference opponents, including at least one in each season, with a 7-0 record against Atlantic Coast Conference teams

-- Seven first-team All-Ivy League selections, two Ivy League Rookies of the Year, one Ivy League Player of the Year (Keith Wright ’12) and one NBA signee (Jeremy Lin ’10)
+- Eight first-team All-Ivy League selections, two Ivy League Rookies of the Year (Kyle Casey '13-14 & Siyani Chambers '16), two Ivy League Players of the Year (Keith Wright ’12 & Wesley Saunders '15), and one NBA signee (Jeremy Lin ’10)

 Among Amaker’s career achievements: